Overview of Anxiety Disorders

 Frequency: 5–7 days per week

 Clients with anxiety disorders benefit the most from higher intensity exercise performed 5 to 7 days per week for 30 to 60 minutes.3,5 Add resistance training into the exercise program using parameters that promote aerobic capacity, and maintain a regular exercise program.
 Encourage these clients to adopt a variety of activities that promote aerobic fitness to maintain their fitness levels and to manage their anxiety levels.
 Clients who successfully manage their anxiety disorders may be encouraged to participate in competitive endurance events.
-Anticipate that clients may need to participate in regular aerobic activities for up to 10 weeks before experiencing significant reduction in ...
+Anticipate that clients may need to participate in regular aerobic activities for up to 10 weeks before experiencing significant reduction in their anxiety ...